weirdpattern/weirdpattern.com/content/posts/2016/November/1/decrypt-config-file-system.md

 ---
 title: "Decrypt a configuration section in a file system path"
-description: "Learn how to create decrypt a configuration section"
+abstract: "Learn how to create decrypt a configuration section"
 cover: "/images/encryption.jpg"
 date: "2016-11-01"
 category: "snippets"